1–2 spots available for Q2 · Claim yours

 How fast should my website load in 2026?

-Google recommends your Largest Contentful Paint (LCP), which measures when your main content appears, should be under 2.5 seconds.
-In practice, the faster the better.
-Sites that load in under 1 second see the best conversion rates.
-If you're above 3 seconds on mobile, you're losing meaningful revenue.
+Google recommends LCP (Largest Contentful Paint) under 2.5 seconds.
+In practice, faster is better.
+Sites loading in under 1 second see the best conversion rates.
+If you are above 3 seconds on mobile, you are losing meaningful revenue.

 Does website speed really affect SEO rankings?